Construction worker silhouette against sunset with cranes. Rezoning alerts offer early project insights.

 For a more direct approach, AI-powered platforms can track rezoning activity and other early project signals for you.
 These tools analyze millions of data points to deliver real-time alerts on private construction projects, often before they’re widely known.
 This automated process saves you time and gives you a significant head start, allowing you to focus on building relationships instead of digging for information.

-Public Notices and Official Mail
+Don't Overlook Public Postings and Official Mail

 Cities also rely on traditional methods to inform the public.
 Local governments are typically required to send official mail to property owners and neighborhood groups near a proposed development.
 For example, the City of Austin sends out development notifications as official letters to inform people about new site plans or rezoning requests.
 You might also see physical signs posted on the property itself announcing the proposed change.